SepStacks/DEVnIT/README.md

 # DEVnIT

   Documentation solution for frontend developers.
-  Made with Nuxt, Vuetify and Node
+  Made using with Nuxt/content, Vuetify and Node

 ## DEMO
 ![til](./assets/devnit.gif)